GST Registration Process 2025: Step-by-Step Guide, Documents & Status Check

 - Part A – Basic Information: Fill in PAN, email ID, and mobile number.
 Verify via OTP.

-- Generate TRN: A Temporary Reference Number (TRN) is issued for proceeding to Part B.
+- Generate TRN: A Temporary Reference Number (TRN) is issued to proceed to Part B.

 - Part B – Business Details: Enter business information, select registration type, and upload documents.